jgarzik/playground21/dns/README.md

 4. Delete host
 --------------
-Replace _all_ DNS records associated a host, as well as the host itself.
+Remove _all_ DNS records associated a host, as well as the host itself.

 HTTP URI: POST /host.delete